1. Living next door to a watercourse - riparian ownership

 It is very important that anyone who intends to carry out works in, over, under or near a watercourse contacts the relevant authority to obtain the necessary consents before starting the works.

-To find out if you need consent and to confirm which regulatory board you need to consult please call the Wakefield Council consenting team on 01924 306086.
+To find out if you need consent and to confirm which regulatory body you need to consult please contact the Council’s consenting team at

 Please note: Consent may take up to 8 weeks from receipt of application form and relevant information so early consultation is recommended.